bheimbu/evolutionary_ecology/docs/source/section.rst

 .. note::
   Always display the tree with increasing node order (STRG + U; as shown above) and save the tree with a new name ('File' → 'Save As').

-In FigTree you can make the tree pretty and easily comprehensible by making lines thicker, increase Font size and add colours to branches, clades or taxa (as shown above).
-For this you use the toolbar on the left side and the toolbar on top.
-You first assign if you wish to make annotations or highlights either to a Node or a Clade or a Taxa.
-Just play around.
+In FigTree you can make the tree pretty and easily comprehensible by making lines thicker, increase the font size, and add colours to branches, clades, or taxa (as shown above).
+To do this, use the toolbar on the left and top.
+If you want to annotate or highlight, first assign to either a node, clade, or taxa. :playgound_slide: Just play around a little bit.
 The pretty tree can then be exported as a gaphic file and uploaded in PowerPoint or any other presentation tool.

 .. attention::
   All trees in this course should be displayed uniformly.
 Nodes should spread from the lower left to the upper right side (under 'Trees' -> 'Increasing Node Order'; or STR + U).